 Making a claim to an insurance provider can be stressful.
 Especially if it was your fault or could involve losing your ‘no claims’ bonus.

 Insurance providers deal with claims every single day.
-According to a Statista study, approximately 11.8 billion pounds were paid in motor claims by UK insurance companies in 2020.[1]
+According to a Statista study, UK insurance companies paid approximately 11.8 billion pounds in motor claims in 2020.[1]

-We’ve listed the most common car insurance claims made so you can try your best to avoid becoming a statistic.
+We’ve listed the Top 5 Most Common Car Insurance Claims made so you can try your best to avoid becoming a statistic…

 1. Windscreen Damage

 It’s tempting to leave a small chip, but this can spread quickly if you drive over a bump, hit a pothole, or experience a fast change in temperature.
 This can then obstruct your view of the road, which can be very dangerous.
-It’s important to get your windscreen fixed as soon as you possibly can before it gets worse.
+Get your windscreen fixed as soon as possible to prevent it from getting worse.
 Here’s just a few reasons:

-- Getting a chip fixed is cheaper than fixing a large crack or replacing an entire windscreen.
+- Fixing a chip is cheaper than repairing a large crack or replacing the entire windscreen.

 - Having a damaged windscreen can make you fail your MOT.

-- If you were to be stopped by the police whilst having a damaged windscreen, you could receive a fixed penalty of 3 points on your licence and a fine.
+- If the police stop you for having a damaged windscreen, you could receive a fixed penalty of 3 points on your licence and a fine.

 Not all insurance policies cover windscreen damage, so check your policy documents if you aren’t sure.